joshuaaclark/joshuaaclark.github.io/_posts/2015-12-03-Pet Adoption in LA.md

 ![Hero Dog](http://i.imgur.com/gFVTjLv.jpg)

-Fast forward a few years and I was trying to find a home for a box of newborn kittens that was left out on the street in Koreatown.
+Fast forward a few years and I was trying to find a home for a box of new-born kittens that was left out on the street in Koreatown.
 While the folks at the shelter were really supportive they did not have the space and capacity to take care of four two day old kittens.
 Eventually we were able to find a foster for them on the Westside but the entire